At his inauguration, Trump signals no break from his politics of fear and loathing

-Today, as of noon, the president of the United States is a man who boasted of sexually assaulting woman.
+Today, as of noon, the president of the United States is a man who boasted of sexually assaulting women.
 The nation’s leader is a purveyor of fake news and conspiracy theories who led the racist birther campaign.
 The commander in chief in charge of the US nuclear arsenal is a fellow who was unfamiliar with the nuclear triad but who is obsessed with revenge.
 The head of the federal government is a businessman who vowed to "drain the swamp" but who has taken office loaded with troubling conflicts of interest and flouting multiple ethics norms.
 The defender of the Constitution is a record-setting prevaricator and fabulist who has repeatedly attacked journalists who challenge his false assertions.
 The guy who oversees national law enforcement is a dishonest developer who was sued for racially based housing discrimination and who lied about his mob ties.
 The person in charge of US national security is a foreign policy novice who has called for enhancing relations with a foreign power that covertly worked to subvert American democracy in order to benefit him and whose associates are under investigation by agencies he now oversees for possible contacts with that foreign power.
 The most powerful man in the world is a thin-skinned, arrogant, name-calling, bullying, narcissistic hotelier.

 Thank you, America.
 Or, that is, the 46 percent of the electorate who voted for Donald Trump.